Pond Algae Control

 While pond algae control is an important piece of keeping your pond healthy, not all algae are “bad”.
 Many property owners invest in backyard ponds because they enjoy the natural and relaxing feeling that water brings.
 However, they don’t want invasive pests interfering with their view, the quality of their water, or the health of the pond’s plant and animal life.
-This means that pond algae control quickly becomes viewed as important and all algae become viewed as antagonists.
-Many people are surprised to learn that not all algae are “bad” and some might actually best necessary for the health of your pond.
-Here is what you need to know about pond algae control or all the green stuff in your pond.
+This means that pond algae control quickly becomes a priority and all algae is often viewed as the antagonist.
+Many people are surprised to learn that not all algae are “bad” and some might actually be necessary for the health of your pond.
+Here is what you need to know about pond algae control or “all that green stuff in my pond.”

 Proper pond algae control is the key to maintaining a healthy algae balance and overall pond health.
 There are many pond management strategies that can be used as pond algae control and each strategy may require a different tactic.
 For example, if you choose a trophy bass pond, you may benefit from an abundance of algae growth.
 If your pond is more of a backyard swimming pool, you may want to reduce algae growth.
 Pond algae control and overall pond health all comes down to recognizing what you need and managing your pond to achieve your desired goals.
 If you are not sure how to best deal with your algae, give our team at Harrietta Hills a call and we will be happy to help you achieve the best result for your pond!